-- Achievement levels for the various levels of applied music in the Bachelor of Music and Bachelor of Arts degrees are listed in the Music Student's Handbook available upon request. - Candidates for the Bachelor of Arts degree, General Concentration in Music with Emphasis Groups must demonstrate proficiency in applied music before an examining board of the faculty as follows:
+- Achievement levels for the various levels of applied music in the Bachelor of Music and Bachelor of Arts degrees are listed in the Music Student's Handbook available upon request. - 2.
+Candidates for the Bachelor of Arts degree, General Concentration in Music with Emphasis Groups, must present a recital consisting of 30 minutes of music during the senior year.
+Standards applicable to these recitals are available upon request from the office of the Division of Fine Arts. - 3.
+Candidates for the Bachelor of Music degree with a performance concentration must present a recital consisting